Meghna Singh

 Meghna Singh (born 18 June 1994) is an Indian cricketer who plays for Railways.
 In August 2021, Singh earned her maiden call-up to the India women's cricket team, for their series against Australia, including being named in India's squad for the one-off women's Test match.
-She made her Women's One Day International (WODI) debut on 21 September 2021, for India against Australia.
-She made her Test debut on 30 September 2021, also for India against Australia.
+She made her Women's One Day International (WODI) debut on 21 September 2021 against Australia.
+She made her Test debut on 30 September 2021, also against Australia.

 In January 2022, she was named in India's team for the 2022 Women's Cricket World Cup in New Zealand.
 She was also named in India's Women's Twenty20 International (WT20I) squad for their one-off match against New Zealand.

 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
-She made her WT20I debut on 29 July 2022, for India against Australia in the opening match of the Commonwealth Games cricket tournament.
+In the opening match of that tournament she made her WT20I debut on 29 July 2022, against Australia.

+In December 2023, she was signed by Gujarat Giants at the Women's Premier League auction, for the 2024 season.